Skip to main content

 Connect GitHub

 Click “Connect GitHub” to install the Augment Code GitHub App.
-This allows an administrator to select which repositories Cosmos can access.What this unlocks:
+An administrator picks which repositories Cosmos can access.Once installed, agents can open PRs, comment on them, and read code from any repo you grant access to.

 2